Jennifer Moss is an author of two novels and the founder of BabyNames.com.

 She has over 15 years of experience naming babies, companies and fictional characters.

-TIPS FOR NAMING YOUR CHARACTERS10tips
+TIPS FOR NAMING YOUR CHARACTERS

 1. Make the name AGE APPROPRIATE.
 Decide the age of your character.
 Deduct that age from the year your story takes place.
 For example, if your story takes place in 1960 and your character is 25, she was then born in 1935.
 If your character lives in the United States, use the U.S. Social Security site to see the most popular names for that year.